Protect Your Privacy on Facebook

 - You can make your profile searchable or non-searchable.
 If you choose to make your Facebook profile non-searchable then your profile will not appear in results even if someone has your email ID or searches you by your name.
 This is the best way by which you can keep yourself away from unwanted people.

 - Make sure that your location settings are off whenever you chat with someone.
 Otherwise, it will give your exact location to the person with whom you are chatting and this might lead to trouble.

 - Whenever you are out on vacations, make sure to post the updates only to your friends.
 Otherwise, anyone can easily come to know from your profile that you are out with your family.
 Thieves can easily break into your house while you are away.

 - Do not respond to messages from strangers as they can track down your IP address and know your location by knowing your Internet service provider.
 So make sure you only respond to people you know.

 - Beware of cybercrime, as there are people having fake Facebook profiles who just want to gather information and harm you.

-- Keep a strong password and beware of any hacking attempts made on your Facebook profile.
-Hackers can hack your account and use it in cybercrime in some or the other way.
+- Keep a strong password and beware of any breach attempts made on your Facebook profile.
+Scammers can access your account and use it in cybercrime in some or the other way.
 We are sure you don't want to get in any kind of trouble, so just beware of people whom you add as your friends.